 When used for public reporting, the measure calculation will be restricted to facilities with at least 11 patients in the reporting month.
-This restriction is required to ensure patients cannot be identified due to small cell size.
-The following exclusions that implicit in the denominator definition:
+This restriction is required to ensure that patients cannot be identified due to small cell size.

-- Pediatric patients (<18 years old) - Patients on peritoneal dialysis
+- Pediatric patients (<18 years old)

+- Patients on peritoneal dialysis

-• Patient-months with in-center or home hemodialysis for less than a complete reporting month at the same facility
+- Patient-months with in-center or home hemodialysis for less than a complete reporting month at the same facility